Civil Rights Act of 1960: Reconstruction Era

 In American history, the Reconstruction era was the period from 1865-1877 following the end of the American Civil War.
 This period was marked by various attempts made to redress the inequities imposed on African Americans through slavery.
 As a result, the Thirteenth, Fourteenth, and Fifteenth Amendments of the United States Constitution were ratified.
 These amendments were established to provide African Americans the same civil rights as white Americans, and are collectively referred to as the Reconstruction Amendments.
 This time period marked the beginnings of the Civil Rights Movement.

 Mid and Post-Reconstruction

 By 1873, Supreme Court decisions began to limit the scope of Reconstruction legislation, and many whites resorted to intimidation and violence to undermine African Americans' voting rights.
 The Compromise of 1877, an informal agreement to resolve a political dispute, marked the end of the Reconstruction era.
 Southern Democrats largely stopped adhering to the provisions of Reconstruction legislation, ceasing to intervene in Southern voting practices, which prompted widespread disenfranchisement of African American voters.
 The Jim Crow Laws were established during the 19th century and served to block African American votes, ban integration in public facilities such as schools, and forbid interracial marriage in the South.
-The enactment of these laws was able to vastly undermine the progress toward equality which was made during the Reconstruction era.
+The enactment of these laws severely undermined the progress toward equality made during the Reconstruction era.